ubs121/plane_shooting/README.md

 ### Reflection

-This is a simple guessing game, but it has some degree of complexity similar to other board games like Chess and Go.

-I wanted to solve this problem using Machine Learning, because I had some thoughts: "could the agent find all best tactics ?", "could the agent play against an experienced human ?".
+I wanted to solve this problem using Q-Learning algorithm from the beginning, because I had some thoughts:

+* "Could the agent find all best shooting tactics ?
+Q-Learning might be a perfect answer to find this"
+* "Could the agent play against an experienced human player ?"

+I played with my wife, and tried to remember the game tactics and rules.
+We used to play this game during school days, usually during recess time.
+Another goal was to discuss and identify key points of the game, according to the Q-Learning approach.

+I decided to simplify the game, and changed few things:

+* Use one plane only.
+Usually we play with 3 planes for real game.
+* Design an agent that capable to play with human, but in one direction only.
+At the beginning, I was thinking about an interactive game, bi-directional.
+Then decided to focus on the core logic of the game, more than a "real playable game".

-The perfect agent is one who learnt all state-action combinations, which is 3^100 (approx. 5.1537752e+47) states and 100 actions.
+This is a board game with size 10x10, so it was obvious there will be huge number of state-actions in Q-Learning.
+The perfect agent must learn all those state-action combinations, which is 3^100 (approx. 5.1537752e+47) states and 100 actions.
 It's a huge value, 5.1537752e+49.
-To memorize this amount of state-actions I need a lot computing power.

-Instead I choose to use the hint approach.
-In addition to that, the agent must learn to select the best action within the hint.
-This was the most important point of the problem.
+To memorize this amount of state-actions I might need a lot computing power.
+So decided to use a hint approach.
+And the agent must learn to select a best action within the hint.
+This was the most important and interesting point of the problem.

+Finding a good rewarding mechanism was also really challenging.
+There are 2 requirements on the rewarding policy:

+* it must guide the agent in a correct way, lead to choose the best action
+* it must lead to the minimal shots

+I changed the rewarding policy twice, and selected better one.

+After key decisions are made, I started writing the environment code (Environment class).
+This code was the key part of the solution.
+I did some unit tests on the Plane and Environment classes during the implementation.

+After the environment code, I wrote an agent code.
+The agent implementation was very simple and straightforward, because I re-used some source codes from the former project.

+This simulator code was also simple and straightforward.
+It just loops over all possible variants of the plane, and initiates a play with the agent.
+Later, I decided to add some measurement and visualization into the simulator.

 ### Improvement